ualibweb/ua-folio-docs/docs/Rancher.md

 selecting "Upgrade" on the applicable module.
 From there, you can specify repository, tag, and other options as needed.

+If something else needs to be changed from the current setup (e.g. port number), you can override the key found in the "Preview" at the bottom of the form.
+For example, port can be changed with `service.containerPort`.

 ## Docker Images

 ### Main Docker Release Process